Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab2_Python/lab2.md

 ## Scenario

 In the previous lab, you worked with a PowerShell script that:

 - Collected system information (disks, services, event logs)
 - Generated multiple CSV reports per computer
 - Built a summary CSV for all machines

-In this lab, you will ask GitHub Copilot to:
+In this lab, you will use GitHub Copilot to:

 - Generate an equivalent Python script
 - Improve the Python version step by step
 - Build a simple web dashboard using Streamlit to visualize system data

 **The purpose of this lab is to learn how GitHub Copilot can help you:**

 - Translate code between languages
 - Generate Python scripts and functions
 - Add features and improve code quality
 - Build web interfaces quickly

 ## Learning Goals

 - Use Copilot to translate PowerShell logic to Python
 - Prompt Copilot to add error handling and logging in Python
 - Generate data visualization and web UI code with Copilot
 - Leverage Copilot Chat for code explanations and improvements

 ## Prerequisites

 - Python 3.10+ installed
 - VS Code with Python & Copilot extensions
 - Completed Lab 1 (PowerShell) and have `Script.ps1` script